patricoferris/mirage-site/drafts/mirage.md

 let ( @-> ) f x = Function (f, x)
 ```

 Functoria represents modules and functors using types.
-A value of type `('a -> 'b) typ` is a functor from a module signature described by `'a` to one described by `b`.
+A value of type `('a -> 'b) t` is a functor from a module signature described by `'a` to one described by `b`.
 Unikernels, in the Mirage sense, are just functors.

 If we look at the ["Hello World"](https://github.com/mirage/mirage-skeleton/blob/master/tutorial/hello/config.ml) Mirage example, we can see `(time @-> job)` is given to the `foreign` function.
 This describes the unikernel.
 The unikernel needs some notion of time (in this example to be able to sleep), so the unikernel signature is a functor with a time argument.
 We get the value `time` from the [mirage types](https://github.com/mirage/mirage/blob/master/lib/mirage/mirage_impl_time.mli) definition.

-The `foreign` function is just an alias for the `DSL.main` function which has the following type:
+The `foreign` function is an alias for the `DSL.main` function which has the following type:

 ```ocaml
 val main :